niki-on-github/k8s-app-bootstrap/README.md

 # K8S App Bootstrap

+> [!WARNING]
+> This repository code was used to switch from my docker based setup to k3s.
+After moving to k8s, the code is no longer needed by me and therefore will not be maintained.

 Simple init container to bootstrap any application data in k8s by storing a simple `tar.gz` archive in selfhosted [filebrowser](https://github.com/filebrowser/filebrowser).

 ## ENV Vars